sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 ## Part 3: Frontend

-1. Open the frontend project folder in VS Code and open a new Terminal.
+1. Open the frontend project folder (`organized-app` repo) in VS Code and open a new Terminal.
-2. Switch to the `main-next` branch using the `git checkout main-next` command.
-This branch contains the new Organized application.
-3. After checking out the correct branch, install the dependencies by typing `npm i`.
+2. Install the dependencies by typing `npm i`.
-4. After a while, installation is complete.
+3. After a while, installation is complete.

 ### Setup environment variables for frontend